Autism Spectrum Disorder (ASD)

 - A lack of empathy.
 People with ASD may have a hard time understanding someone else's feelings, such as pain or sadness.

-- Problems starting a conversation.
+- Problems having a conversation.
 People with ASD have a hard time keeping a conversation going after it starts.

 - An unusual focus on pieces.
 Younger children with ASD often focus on parts of toys, such as the wheels on a car, rather than playing with the whole toy.

-- Being preoccupied with certain topics.
+- A strong focus on certain topics.
 For example, older children and adults may be very focused on video games, trading cards, or license plates.

 - A need for sameness and routines.
 For example, a child with ASD may always need to eat bread before salad.
 Or a child may insist on taking the same route every day to school.